Having knowledge from multiple domain helps in problem solving

 Background

 Hello, I'm Aditya Vikram, a software engineer currently working at Adobe.
-I was born in Muzaffarpur, Bihar, but I grew up in Rajasthan.
-My father had a transferable job, so my schooling took place in various small towns in Rajasthan.
-I completed my high school and senior-secondary education in Udaipur, where I became interested in the Indian Institute of Technology Joint Entrance Exam (IIT-JEE) and enrolled in coaching for it.
-After the results of the JEE Advanced 2014 exam, I wasn't able to get into a Computer Science program at one of the "top" Indian Institutes of Technology (IITs) and ended up enrolling in the Electrical Engineering (EE) program at IIT Kanpur instead.
+I was born in Muzaffarpur, Bihar, but grew up in Rajasthan.
+Due to my father's transferable job, I attended school in various small towns in Rajasthan.
+I completed my high school and senior secondary education in Udaipur, where I developed an interest in the Indian Institute of Technology Joint Entrance Exam (IIT-JEE) and joined coaching for it.

 Interest in programming